More

 A minimum amount of vitamins and minerals should be consumed each day, according to federal guidelines.
 It can be confusing to follow so many numbers unless you’re deficient in a given nutrient or have another medical condition.

 Adopting a healthy diet is the best way to ensure you receive a variety of vitamins and minerals.
 It emphasizes fruits and vegetables, whole grains, beans and legumes, low-fat protein, and dairy products.
-It is easy to meet your daily needs with everyday meals since many common foods contain multiple minerals and vitamins.
+It is easy to meet your daily needs with everyday meals since many common foods contain multiple vitamins and minerals.

 The focus is on fruits, vegetables, whole grains, beans, legumes, low-fat protein, and dairy products.
-Fortunately, many common foods contain a wide variety of minerals and vitamins, so meeting your daily needs is easy.
+Fortunately, many common foods contain a wide variety of vitamins and minerals, so meeting your daily needs is easy.

 Sources of vitamins